njNagaraj/Brain-Desk/README.md

 # Brain-Desk

-Comprehensive ai agent tool that combines multiple ai logic and AI API to make the entire workday of an CEO to be automated by AI.
+Comprehensive ai agent tool that combines multiple AI and AI API to make the entire workday of an CEO to be automated by AI.